-The Land Reform in Afghanistan (LARA) project seeks to develop a robust, enduring, and Afghan-owned and managed land market framework that encourages investment and productivity growth, resolves/mitigates land-based conflict, and builds confidence in the legitimacy of the Government of the Islamic Republic of Afghanistan (GIRoA).
-LARA provides technical assistance and support to GIRoA institutions that address land issues, particularly the Ministry of Agriculture, Irrigation and Livestock (MAIL), the Supreme Court, and the Ministry of Urban Development Affairs (MUDA), and will create Afghan capacity to successfully design, manage, and implement needed land tenure reform for land market development.
+The Land Reform in Afghanistan (LARA) project sought to develop a robust, enduring, and Afghan-owned and managed land market framework to encourage investment and productivity growth, resolve/mitigate land-based conflict, and build confidence in the legitimacy of the Government of the Islamic Republic of Afghanistan (GIRoA).
+LARA provided technical assistance and support to GIRoA institutions that address land issues, particularly the Ministry of Agriculture, Irrigation and Livestock (MAIL), the Supreme Court, and the Ministry of Urban Development Affairs (MUDA), and created Afghan capacity to successfully design, manage, and implement needed land tenure reform for land market development.

 - More secure property rights for Afghan citizens through improved institutional, policy, and legal systems